 SUBSCRIBE

-What Is a PPO in Dental Insurance?
+What is a PPO in Dental Insurance?

 A PPO, or Preferred Provider Organization, is one of the most common dental insurance types you’ll come across.
 If you’ve ever worked in a private practice, chances are you’ve already dealt with at least one.